MatAtBread/nodent/README.md

 	--save       	Save the output (must be used with --out or --es7) --syntax	 	Check the parser/output code before running semantic tests --syntaxonly	Only run syntax tests
+	--forceStrict	Run the tests with a 'use strict' inserted at the top of every test file

 Performance
 -----------